-Located on the Kingswood housing estate on the western fringe of Glasgow, the Boulevard Picture House was Glasgow’s first and most elaborate ‘atmospheric’ style cinema.
+Located on the Knightswood housing estate on the western fringe of Glasgow, the Boulevard Picture House was Glasgow’s first and most elaborate ‘Atmospheric’ style cinema.
 Both externally and internally it would not have looked out of place in Southern Spain.
-Described as a Spanish-American style atmospheric, the interior was an Andalusion courtyard with surrounding walls containing balconies and exotic buildings with stained glass windows.
+Described as a Spanish-American style Atmospheric, the interior was an Andalusian courtyard with surrounding walls containing balconies and exotic buildings with stained glass windows.
 The ceiling had twinkling ‘stars’.
 The projection box was located at the rear of the stalls under the circle.

 Designed by noted architect William Beresford Inglis, it opened on 10th December 1928 for North British Theatres Ltd. which was Inglis’s own company.
 The seating capacity was 1,140 in stalls and circle.